Wrestling at the 2010 Commonwealth Games

-The Wrestling events for the 2010 Commonwealth Games were held on Indira Gandhi Arena from 5 to 10 October 2010.
+Wrestling at the 2010 Commonwealth Games was the 16th appearance of Wrestling at the Commonwealth Games, returning after being left out the 2006 Commonwealth Games.
+The wrestling events for the 2010 Commonwealth Games were held at the Indira Gandhi Arena in Delhi, India, from 5 to 10 October 2010.
 Unlike other major wrestling events only one bronze medal was awarded per event.